 Blue light filter lenses

 Staring at any object for too long can harm our eyes.
 This includes a computer screen, even when wearing blue light filter glasses.
 It is also recommended to take regular breaks from staring at a screen.
-Reducing the brightness of a computer monitor can also reduce the amount of blue light which our eyes are exposed to.
+Reducing the brightness of a computer monitor can also reduce the amount of blue-violet light which our eyes are exposed to.
 As well as this, try to avoid sitting too close to the monitor, you should sit between 20-40 inches away from the screen.